Boston Auto Accident Attorney Mediation Most car accident claims settle. Assuming liability is clear and that there were injuries suffered, Read More…

 If you were bitten by a dog, call us today.
-We are Boston lawyers for dog bites.
 We do not collect a legal fee unless we obtain compensation for you.

 Boston dog bite lawyer representing Massachusetts dog bite victims in Boston, MA and serve clients throughout Massachusetts including Cambridge, Somerville, Chelsea, Everett, Malden, Revere, Lynn, Lawrence, Andover, Newton, Quincy, Medford, Plymouth, Worcester, Fall River, Bellingham, Weymouth, Natick, Stoneham, Wakefield, Reading, Wilmington, Burlington, Lynnfield, Saugus, Peabody, Danvers, Middleton, North Andover, North Reading, Woburn, Canton, Stoughton, Randolph, Dedham, Norwood, Mansfield, Taunton, Brockton Suffolk County, Middlesex County, Essex County, Worcester County, Norfolk County, Plymouth County, Bristol County and Barnstable County.